seandstewart/bardly/pending/romances/cymbeline/uncut.md

 Rates and revenges.
 Hath my poor boy done aught but well,
 Whose face I never saw?
-I died whilst in the womb he stay’d
+I died whilst in the womb he stay'd
-Attending nature’s law:
+Attending nature's law:
 Whose father then, as men report
-Thou orphans’ father art,
+Thou orphans' father art,
 Thou shouldst have been, and shielded him
 From this earth-vexing smart.